grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         When you went to the nether, an energy escaped, leaving those who can detect it, a sure clue about your village location.
 This begins to worry you, especially since you later receive a messenger from distant lands.
 He gives you a letter, written in strange signs, that you are unable to read.
 The recent arrival of the scientist is a gift because he is able to decipher it.
+        <br /><br />
-It is a declaration of war.
+        <em>It is a declaration of war.</em>
+        <br /><br />
         The Apasok tribe wants to take possession of your village.
         You turn to the messenger, who is panicking.
 He explains that his name is Rob Melark, that he is a simple servant in this tribe, and that all that he wants is a peaceful life and that he only dreams of becoming an alchemist.
 He’s not part of the tribe, he’s actually a slave there.
+        <br /><br />
         He explains that the whole tribe is not bad, and that a servant revolt is more than possible.
 He offers to convince the servants to rebel, but submits the request to become an alchemist for the city.
+        <br /><br />
         You are perplexed, how to trust this messenger?
 But looking around, you realize that you have managed to see honesty among the locals, and that guy inspires trust in you.
 You decide to help him realize his dream, and hope that it will make you valuable allies in the future.
     </blockquote>